Key Differences Between Aadhaar Authentication and Consent

 • Authentication is often a legal requirement for certain services where identity verification is critical, such as opening a bank account or getting a new mobile phone connection.

 • Consent is always your choice.
-While withholding consent might mean you cannot get a particular service, the law ensures that your agreement to share data must be informed and voluntary.
+While opting not to provide consent may affect your ability to obtain a particular service, the law ensures that your agreement to share data must be informed and voluntary.

 Why Understanding These Differences Helps You